Fox Transfer Neo wireless dropper seatpost review

 There’s an app for that

 If you were wondering how I knew how many activations I was getting per battery, the answer is the Fox Bike App.
-The app displays your remaining post and controller battery life, and it also tracks your Neo usage in both hours and number of activations.
+The app displays your remaining post and remote battery life, and it also tracks your Neo usage in both hours and number of activations.
 Fox recommends getting the post serviced every 8,000 activations, which translates to a very respectable 275-300 hours in my experience, and you can request service right from the app.
 They estimate a $115 service charge, although there’s an asterisk there presumably for situations requiring more extensive rebuilds.

 Pros and cons of the Fox Transfer Neo seatpost